karimarttila/go/simpleserver/README.md

 ```

 Staticcheck open source version is free.
 If you find the tool useful you should consider buying the commercial version.

+# JSON Web Token

+Damn, I need one dependency, after all.
+I was hoping I could implement the Simple Server just using Go standard library but there is no JSON Web Token manipulation in the Go standard library and I really don't want to implement some poor JSON Web Token library myself for this project.
+So, I'm using [jwt-go](https://github.com/dgrijalva/jwt-go).
+Sorry, Tuomo.

 # Testing